-Because many of our churches are still meeting via Zoom or having a Hybrid meeting, we continue to keep them updated with what is happening at the Presbytery level and at the Synod level with monthly news letters.
-These letters are also at the Peak's website so that church members can review the information.
+Because many of our churches are still meeting via Zoom or having a Hybrid meeting, we continue to keep them updated with

 Our Fall Gathering has been planned as an "in person gathering" at Trinity Ecumenical Parish in Moneta, Virginia.
 This gathering is scheduled for September 25 and we have a very dynamic meeting planned honoring our women and this will be recorded for our churches who are not able to attend.